rugbyprof/3013-Algorithms/Assignments/09-H03/README.md

-## Data Structures and Complexity Homework
+## Homework: Data Structures and Complexity
 #### Due: 03-13-2020 (Friday @ 3:30 p.m.)

 - Given a collection of algorithms that runs on **O(1), O(n log n), O(n), O(n2), O(log n), O(n!)**, order the algorithms from fastest to slowest.